GMOD/Apollo/docs/Troubleshooting.md

         at org.bbop.apollo.web.dataadapter.chado.ChadoDataAdapter.execute(ChadoDataAdapter.java:134)
         at org.bbop.apollo.web.dataadapter.chado.ChadoDataAdapter.write(ChadoDataAdapter.java:68)

 Then you must also make sure to import your genome into Chado.
-One way is to convert the fasta into gff3 and use Chado's gff3 bulk loader.
+Refer to the configuration guide for this note on [Chado export](Configure.md#important-note-for-chado-export).